 4. Find digital tools to help you work better

-I think it’s safe to say that there has probably never been a better time for you to work on improving your business systems and tools!
 This is such an important aspect of running a business that often gets overlooked in the day-to-day management of your clients and products.
-I suggest you take some of your quarantime to find some technologies that you enjoy and that will help you do your work more efficiently.
+I suggest you take time to find some technologies that you enjoy and that will help you do your work more efficiently.
 Research, experiment, play, and try new things.
 Switch between four different apps until you find the one you like.
 Don’t just believe the expert that says Trello is the best (I personally cannot stand Trello, while others love it) – just try it for yourself!

-My die-hard business tools are my project management software (Asana) and my Customer Relationship Management tool (Dubsado).
+My die-hard business tools are my project management software (Notion or Asana) and my Customer Relationship Management tool (Dubsado).
 Without these, it would be hard, if not impossible for me to get things done.

 Bonus tip: Google “system name + your industry” to see if there are any tools custom-built for the profession you’re in!
 A great example of this is software that is designed for therapists, which will include all the features that a therapist would need to run their practice.